hugofpaiva/ies-p1-g31/projDataGeneration/README.md

 When the emplyee accepts a "help-needed" notification:
 {
-    "type":"giving-help",
+    "type": "help-given",
     "nif": xxxxxxxxx
 }

-Possible JSON messages published in topic 'client-events':
+# Possible JSON messages published in topic 'costumer-events':

 When the max number of people allowed in the store is reached:
 {"type": "reached-limit"}

-When a client enters the store:
+When a costumer enters the store:
 {
     "type": "entering-store",
     "nif": xxxxxxxxx
 }

-When a client

-When the manager stops selling a product and removes it from the platform:
+When a costumer leaves the store:

 {

-    "type": "remove-product",
+​	"type": "leaving-store",

-    "id": xxxx
+​	"nif": xxxxxxxxx,

+​	"cart": {prod1: xx, prod2, yy,....}

 }

-# TODO: Check this with Team!
-When the employee wants to confirm that they restocked a product:
+When a costumer adds a product to their cart:

 {

-    "type": "restock",
+​	"type": "adding-product",

+​	"nif": xxxxxxxxx,

-    "id": xxxx,
+​	"id": yyyy,

-    "qty": yyyy (quantity of new items added)
+​	"qty": zz

 }

-When the emplyee accepts a "help-needed" notification:
+When a costumer removes a product of their cart:

 {

-    "type":"giving-help",
+​	"type": "removing-product",

+​	"nif": xxxxxxxxx,

+​	"id": yyyy,

+​	"qty": zz

+}

+When the costumer asks for help:
+{
+    "type": "help-needed",
     "nif": xxxxxxxxx
 }